technion/ruby-argon2/README.md

 Argon2::Password.verify_password("A password", myhash, KEY)
 ```

+## Version 3.0 - Migrating to the new helpers

+TODO: Write this guide once the helpers are agreed upon and finalized.
+Include
+      a note about the updated error classes as well.

 ## Version 2.0 - Argon 2id

 Version 2.x upwards will now default to the Argon2id hash format.
 This is